 Preview Screener Format

 Preview screeners must be provided in the form of a video link.
-Screeners of foreign-language works must be subtitled in English.
+We strongly encourage preview screeners to be submitted with English closed captions available.
+Screeners of foreign-language works are required to be subtitled in English.

 Jewish Film Institute